mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P1: Stereo/Mono button is hard to tell whether it shows the mode, or what you go to when pressing it
 P1: All column heads were highlighted?
 (Could be due to him being on a VERY old Mac OS release)
 P3: Black text on blue band (almost certainly the old Mac OS X release.
 I don't see this on El Capitan.)
-P2: Resize of columns in songTable should also resize the search fields to match.
-(Nice idea!)
 P1: Put the fact that the search fields work together into the Manual.

 ===========================